-Notching Framework
+Notching framework

-Our assessment of issuer-related risks expresses a covered bond rating floor and point of departure for two rating uplifts which reflect the regulatory architecture and quality of the cover pool as a second recourse.
-In Europe, we consider the legal framework and dedicated bond legislation present in many jurisdictions an important driver and mitigant of transaction-related risks because recourse to the cover pool will normally effected under rare circumstances only, i.e. if regulatory supervision has failed, protection from regulatory capital and bail-in-able debt is insufficient to guarantee program continuation and, following an attempted restructuring, the resolved bank becomes insolvent.
-The degree of protection provided by legal and regulatory frameworks is reflected in the primary uplift of up to six notches above the issuer rating.
-CRA uses a scoring system to determine the strength and weaknesses of the relevant legislative framework(s) with respect to structural risks and effectiveness in mitigating liquidity- and refinancing risks, as described further below.
+Our assessment of issuer-related risks expresses a covered bond rating floor and point of departure for two rating uplifts, which reflect the regulatory architecture and quality of the cover pool as a second recourse.
+In Europe, we consider the respective legal framework and dedicated bond legislation present in most jurisdictions an important driver and mitigating factor of transaction-related risks because recourse to the cover pool will normally be affected under rare circumstances only, i.e. if regulatory supervision has failed, protection from regulatory capital and bail-in-able debt is insufficient to guarantee program continuation and, following an attempted restructuring, the resolved bank becomes insolvent.

+The protection level provided by legal and regulatory frameworks is reflected in the primary uplift of up to six notches above the issuer rating.
+CRA uses a scoring system to evaluate the strength and weaknesses of the relevant legislative framework(s) with respect to structural risks and effectiveness in mitigating liquidity- and refinancing risks, as described further below.